-Students admitted to the IA major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the IA major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check Requirement Changes Autumn 2016 page.

 Interdisciplinary Arts Learning Objectives

-The Interdisciplinary Arts curriculum advances the four core IAS learning objectives.
-Students taking courses and/or majoring in Interdisciplinary Arts:
+The Interdisciplinary Arts curriculum advances the five core IAS learning objectives.
+Students taking courses and/or majoring in Interdisciplinary Arts will focus on:

-2) Learn how to create art utilizing diverse media and forms.
+Learn how to create and experiment across diverse artistic forms and media.

 Locate artistic practices within positional, social, political, and historical situations.